What is a Bed Bug?

 Tiny white eggs and egg casings

 Bed bugs are efficient hitchhikers, capable of traveling great distances with an unsuspecting host.
 The affordability and prevalence of mass transit and international travel is a major contributing factor to the increase in bed bug infestations.
+However, it's important to note that anyone can get bed bugs as they don't care how clean or dirty a home may be.
+Bed Bugs find an area to harbour or rest and will continue to breed as long as they have a feeding source.

 It has become more common and more detrimental to travel to countries with less rigorous standards of hygiene and limited pest control practices.

 Because of this it is likely to find bed bugs in airplane seats, cabs and hotel beds.
 It is common for these pests to travel in luggage, backpacks and even in clothing.
 Once the bed bug has hitched a ride, its destination could be anywhere.
-Health care facilities, public transportation and private homes are just a few of the places you may seem them show up in.
+Healthcare facilities, public transportation and private homes are just a few of the places you may seem them show up in.